vampd/drupal-nfs/README.md

   "[share directory]": { # directory to share
     "clients": { # who can access
       "[ip address or *]": {
-        "writable": true, # true or false
+        "writeable": true, # true or false
         "sync": , # true or false
         "options": [], # array of nfs exports options.
 See nfs cookbook for options "user_map": "www-data", # this sets the anon user by name